Project-Cartographer/H2PC_TagExtraction/README.md

 boost_1_55_0 folder needs to be copied in C:\Program Files (x86)\boost\ .
 The application is wrote using C#, and C++ is used for LowLevel project.
 Any contribution is welcome.

+If it throws That LowLevel.dll is missing,Hit Compile on LowLevel project 1st Then Build the Solution You will also need to use Xbox Chaos Assembly Halo 2 Plugins https://github.com/XboxChaos/Assembly/tree/master/src/Assembly/Plugins/Halo2
+Put all the Halo 2 xml plugins inside Plugins folder and Place it in the Application Directory

 For any issue you may find using it, feel free to use "Issues" tab.
 If you have more questions about the project, ask me on discord : Himanshu01#3268 .